Nord-Parl-TTS: Finnish and Swedish TTS Dataset from Parliament Speech: Related Work

 A brief summary of the existing Finnish and Swedish TTS datasets is illustrated in Table~\ref{tab:data_comp}.
 To our best knowledge, there is no existing public Swedish TTS dataset.
 Regarding Finnish,~\textit{Perso Synteesi}~\cite{perso} is a 20-hour speech dataset with 30 male and 30 female native speakers; \textit{CSS10}~\cite{park19c_interspeech} contains 10 hours of Finnish audiobooks read by a male speaker; and \textit{FinSyn}~\cite{finsyn} consists of approximately 60 hours of speech in various speaking styles by two female speakers.
 These datasets are on a small scale and are not suitable for training large speech generation models.
 Furthermore, \textit{Perso Synteesi}~\cite{perso} and \textit{FinSyn}~\cite{finsyn} are not conveniently available from open-sourced data hubs, like \textit{OpenSLR}\footnote{\url{https://www.openslr.org/index.html}} or \textit{HuggingFace datasets}\footnote{\url{https://huggingface.co/datasets}}.

-Finnish parliament recordings have been transformed into the \textit{Finnish Parliament ASR corpus}~\cite{virkkunen2023_finparl}.
+Finnish parliament recordings, which include nearly 3000 hours of parliament sessions between 2015 and 2020, have been transformed into the \textit{Finnish Parliament ASR corpus}~\cite{virkkunen2023_finparl}.
 However, further transforming the ASR corpus into a TTS dataset is not an optimal solution for several reasons.
 First, the transcripts are corrected for hesitations, repetitions, and slips of the tongue.
 They are also edited to replace spoken and spontaneous language with equivalent written language for clarity~\cite{virkkunen2023_finparl}.
 Second, the ASR corpus is segmented based on the word boundary, meaning that an utterance can start and end in the middle of a sentence.
 The corrected transcripts make it difficult for TTS models to learn the right pronunciations, and the word-level segmentation negatively affects the sentence-level prosody modeling.

 For Swedish, \textit{RixVox-v2}\footnote{\url{https://huggingface.co/datasets/KBLab/rixvox-v2}} provides a large-scale ASR dataset containing nearly 23000 hours of parliamentary speech and debate.
 The recordings are standardized to 16\,kHz mono audio, segmented into utterances of up to 30 seconds with sentence-level timestamps.